AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_unity.md

 #### Add a member to the chat group mute list

 Only the chat group owner and admins can call `MuteGroupMembers` to add the specified member to the chat group mute list.
 Once added to the mute list, this member and all the other chat group admins or owner receive the `IGroupManagerDelegate#OnMuteListAddedFromGroup` callback.
-Once a chat group member is added to the chat group mute list, this member can no longer send chat group messages, not even after being added to the chat group allow list.
+Once a chat group member is added to the chat group mute list, they can no longer send chat group messages, not even after being added to the chat group allow list.

 The following code sample shows how to add a member to the chat group mute list: